 The days when camping meant privation are long gone.
 Rafts floating on water can carry a tremendous amount of gear and this allows us to bring coolers loaded with ice and packed with fresh foods.
 The meals your guides prepare are made from these fresh ingredients, sourced locally as much as possible.
 The menu is varied, bountiful and delicious.
 We cook and clean up, leaving you time to hike, fish, read, visit, or simply relax on the riverbank.

 Camping in Comfort

 Our rafts also carry a complete and comfortable camp.
-We bring tables and chairs for our dining room, and a portable kitchen where we can cook most anything you can cook at home.
+We bring tables and chairs for our dining room and a portable kitchen where we can cook almost anything you can cook at home.
 We have thick sleeping pads, lofty sleeping bags and four-person tents for every two people.
 We also have sun-showers and a portable toilet.
-We bring games, a small library and other creature comforts.
+We bring games, a small library, and other creature comforts.
 It’s hard to make camping more comfortable.

 A River for Everyone